Röllbach

-Röllbach is a municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Mönchberg.
+Röllbach (/de/) is a municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Mönchberg.

 Geography

 Location

 The municipality lies in the Spessart (range), in the Mainviereck (“Main Square”) between Klingenberg, Mönchberg and Großheubach.

 Politics

 Until 1984, all members of Röllbach municipal council came exclusively from the CSU.
 Since the 1984 municipal election, the CWR (Christliche Wählergemeinschaft Röllbach, or Christian Voters’ Community) has also been represented on municipal council.
 At the 2003 Landtag elections, the CSU garnered 74.15% of the second votes.

 Municipal council

 The council is made up of 13 council members, counting the part-time mayor, with seats apportioned thus: